 - Relatives visiting from out of town who wants to take in the sights.

-- Neighbours who borrow your car while theirs is in the shop.
+- Neighbours who borrow your car while theirs is in the shop once per year or so.

 - Siblings running a one-time grocery errand because you’re sick.

-However, you do need to add a relative who uses the car to pick a child up at daycare a few times a week, or a roommate who uses the car regularly for shopping trips.
+However, you do need to add a relative who uses the car to pick a child up at daycare once every 1-2 weeks, or a roommate who uses the car regularly for shopping trips.
 It also includes young drivers in the household who have access to the vehicle, even if they only use the car occasionally.

 How much does it cost to add someone to your policy?

-Adding someone to your insurance usually results in a modest increase to your rates, but it varies depending on the driver being added to your insurance.
+Adding someone to your insurance usually results in a modest increase to your rates because of the basic fact that more driving translates to more risk (statistically), but it varies depending on the driver being added to your insurance.
 If the driver is experienced and without traffic tickets or accidents on their record, the increase will be minimal.

 But it can be quite a significant increase if the driver is: